ChristophP/elm-esm/README.md

 ### What if I compile to an HTML file?

 Nothing happens.
-Having an inline script with `type=module` doesn't make sense with exports since I don't thin you can import it anywhere else;
+Having an inline script with `type=module` doesn't make sense with exports since I don't think you can import it anywhere else.